 Insurance doesn't prevent boat theft either, but may help you replace stolen property.
 Insurance providers will have a vested interest in recovering your boat, since they don't want to pay out costly claims, and will likely do what they can to help you get it back.

 Get Reliable Insurance

 Not all marine insurance policies cover theft, so make sure you get one that does.
 Find out what, if any, equipment and personal possessions the insurance policy covers.
 Sometimes the policy allows you to insure itemized things or provide blanket coverage up to a predetermined value.
 Know what an insurance policy does and doesn't cover before acquiring it.

 Reporting a Theft

-A determined enough criminal will find ways to steal your boat and/or its equipment.
-We hope these tips help protect your investment, and don't leave anything to chance or cut any corners when it comes to your prized possession's security!
+A determined criminal will find creative ways to steal your boat and/or its equipment.
+We hope these tips help protect your investment, and that you don't leave anything to chance or cut any corners when it comes to your prized possession's security.